-From the vegetation map from Cape Farm mapper (Appendix D), vegetation that would have been present on site include Elgin Shale Fynbos.
+From the vegetation map from Cape Farm mapper (Appendix D), vegetation that would have been present on site (Alternative A and B) include Kogelberg Sandstone Fynbos.
 According to the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA), National List of Ecosystems that are threatened and in need of protection, this type of vegetation is classified as critically endangered.
-However, from the site photographs (Appendix C) and the figures above it is clear that site has been completely transformed with some areas covered with grass and some bare soil areas.
-The tree to be removed is a Celtis sinensis and is an alien tree.
+However, from the site photographs (Appendix C) and Figure 1 below it is clear that site has been completely transformed with grass species visible on site.

-The Biodiversity overlay map from Cape Farm Mapper (Appendix D) indicate that the proposed site does not fall within any Critical Biodiversity Areas (CBAs) or Ecological Support Areas (ESAs).
+The Biodiversity overlay map from Cape Farm Mapper (Appendix D) indicate that the proposed site (Alternative A - preferred) does not fall within any Critical Biodiversity Areas (CBAs) but falls within an Ecological Support Area 2 (ESA2).
+There areas are not essential for meeting biodiversity targets, but play a role in supporting the functioning of the CBA.